 Plugin Sniper is also a useful tool for researching what kinds of plugins businesses in certain niches are using …

 (Search WordPress sites by categories and location)

-To download or learn more about Plugin Sniper, visit the site below:
+To download or learn more about Plugin Sniper, go here:

-I hope you have found the above tutorial useful.
+I hope that you have found the above tutorial useful.

 "I was absolutely amazed at the scope and breadth of these tutorials!
 The most in-depth training I have ever received on any subject!" - Myke O'Neill, DailyGreenPost.com